hazelcast/hazelcast/hazelcast-documentation/src/NativeClientSecurity.md

 Permission policy implementations can access client-permissions in configuration by using `SecurityConfig.getClientPermissionConfigs()` during `configure(SecurityConfig securityConfig, Properties properties)` method is called by Hazelcast.

-`IPermissionPolicy.getPermissions(Subject subject, Class<? extends Permission> type)` method is used to determine a client request has been granted permission to do a security-sensitive operation.
+`IPermissionPolicy.getPermissions(Subject subject, Class<? extends Permission> type)` method is used to determine a client request that has been granted permission to perform a security-sensitive operation.

 Permission policy should return a `PermissionCollection` containing permissions of given type for given `Subject`.
 Hazelcast access controller will call `PermissionCollection.implies(Permission)` on returning `PermissionCollection` and will decide if current `Subject` has permitted to access to requested resources or not.